pmndrs/react-three-flex/README.md

 ### Axis Orientation

 Another important difference with DOM Flexbox is that you can specify the direction of the container in 3D, using an axis and its normal.
-The elements will be positioned in the 2D plane given by the axis and normal.
+The elements will be positioned in the 2D plane given by the two axes.

-In fact, the 2D flex container width and height will be calculated looking at the `size` prop with respect of the chosen axes (200 and 100 in this example).
+The 2D flex container width and height will be calculated by looking at the `size` prop with respect of the chosen axes (200 for z and 100 for y in this example).

 ```jsx
 <Flex mainAxis="z" crossAxis="y" size={[0, 100, 200]}>